contactandyc/another-c-library/2_timing.md

 double type (with 4 decimal places): 1.5000
 ```

-In the program above, the void pointer can't actually be used directly.
+In the program above, the void pointer cannot actually be used directly.
 It must be converted to a different pointer type before the value that the pointer is pointing at can be referenced.

-The program above introduced <i>if</i>, <i>else if</i>, and the & operator.
+The program above introduced `if`, `else if`, and the `&` operator.
 If statements have a similar syntax as the while statement.

 ```
 if(<condition>) {